Details of available tools and training and other useful resources.

 Training

-• UK GDPR in-depth - from privacy and legal processing to supplier compliance issues and breach procedures
+- UK GDPR - from information requests to data breach procedures

 Toolkits and resources for schools